 The truth is, and I’m embarrassed to admit it in this great age of ‘Lean In’, that I despise corporate life.
 There’s a lot to love about the jobs I’ve had but I’ve hated the parts of my jobs that were not directly my job.
 Like the time I spent a full two hours on the phone to IT one afternoon.

 Where I have been a poor employee, I can assure you that I’ve had my share of dud bosses.
 Under a kind, considerate, inspirational boss I have been known to thrive.
 More often than not, however, I have been sat a desk out of the way and thrown folders full of work with no instructions.

 The premise of Sheryl Sandberg’s ‘Lean In’ is that if you approach your career with the gusto of a seasoned mountaineer scaling Mt Everest, you’ll end up with a more satisfying job.
-I have taken this approach to heart in several workplaces but I have failed to experience any career satisfaction at all.
+I have taken this approach to heart in several workplaces but I have failed to experience any uptake in my career satisfaction at all.